-The photo below shows all of the parts of the system.
-The microbit board slides into a Kitronix break out board:
+The photo below shows all of the parts of the system, apart from the switch to USB adapter, shown in the photo at the top of the page.
+The microbit board slides into a Kitronik edge connector and break out board:

 The Kitronix break out board allows all the signal pins on the microbit board to be accessed.
 I used digital pin 16 on the microbit board to connect to the CTR pin on the M281 board, as it allowed for the neatest wiring.
 The photo below shows the wiring on the right.
 Pin 16 connects to the yellow wire.
 Ground is the black wire and the 3V output is connected to the red wire.
 Ignore the connectors and resistor on the lower left of the photo – these are used for connecting a motion detecting sensor, which I will write up on a different post.

 The two screw top terminal connectors on the M281 are connected to each of the two contacts in the 3.5mm plug.
 The wires connected to the plug by soldering and are connected to the M281 by screwing down the terminals.

 I wrote a small program to toggle pin 16 on the microbit high to simulate the action of the sensor detecting a hand motion, which is the action we would like to use to trigger the switch.